Hilltop Youth: Ideology

 According to terrorism expert Ami Pedahzur, ideologically, Hilltop Youth espouse a Kahanist worldview, favouring "deportation, revenge, and annihilation of Gentiles that posed a threat to the people of Israel".

 The youth are influenced by religious Zionist ideals, which include a dedication to building and farming the land, as well as devoting time to learning Torah.
 Many have studied in the Od Yosef Chai yeshiva under Rabbi Yitzchak Ginsburgh, who developed the metaphor comparing Israel to a "nut" which had to be cracked in order to allow the fruit, the people, out.
 In 2019, he published an essay Time to Crack the Nut updating this metaphor.
 In addition to basing their ideals on the teachings of prominent rabbis such as Avraham Yitzchak Kook and Rabbi Shmuel Tal, some regard Avri Ran as a spiritual leader, or "father", of the movement, though he does not see himself as such.
 The philosophy of some in the movement is expressed by a mixture of distrust of the Israeli government and a desire to re-establish the Ancient Kingdom of Israel.

 Activities

 The Hilltop Youth are a "loosely organized, anarchy-minded group", of some several hundred youths around a hard core of scores of violent activists often noted for establishing illegal/disputed outposts outside existing settlements.
 According to Danny Rubinstein they are formed into private militias.
 Their numbers (2009) are estimated to be around 800, with approximately 5,000 others who share their ideological outlook.
 They completely dissociate themselves from Israeli institutions, and identify themselves with the Land of Israel.
 They settle on hilltops in areas densely crowded by Palestinians.
+Hilltop Youth members also received almost $40 million of food and clothing subsidies from the Israeli government, as well as protection by the IDF and other assistance.